cgodf/fastwebp/README.md

 ## 🔐 Privacy & Security

-FastHEIC is designed with privacy as the top priority:
+FastWebP is designed with privacy as the top priority:

 - ✅ **No file uploads** - All processing happens locally
 - ✅ **No server storage** - Files never touch our servers